 But even that is not all: in that presence Jesus himself, the teacher whose departure is grieving them, will also be with them.
 “I will not leave you orphaned,” he says, “I am coming to you.
 In a little while the world will no longer see me, but you will see me; because I live, you also will live.”

 Again biblical scholars ask, and have been asking for millennia—does the evangelist understand Our Lord to be speaking of his resurrection appearances?
 Or to his final appearance in glory?
 Or perhaps both?
 Or perhaps to every moment whenever any Christian feels the presence and inspiration of God’s presence in his or her life?
 Those are questions that we do not need to answer, and perhaps the very fact that we can posit so many different possibilities and remain faithful to our text is evidence enough of the correct answer: we have the promise of Christ’s presence when it matters, and that is all we need to know.
 It’s as if Jesus says, “Stop fussing and worrying!
 I’ve got this!”
-20”On that day,” he says, “you will know that I am in my Father, and you in me, and I in you.”
+“On that day,” he says, “you will know that I am in my Father, and you in me, and I in you.”
 And by “that day” we are surely to understand, as Bishop Westcott put it, “each victorious crisis” of “new apprehension of the risen Christ,” every occasion when, amid life’s temptations and trials, we come to new awareness of Christ’s presence.
 Our Lord concludes, “They who have my commandments and keep them are those who love me.”
-Active obedience to the wishes of the Beloved is a sure mark of love, as anyone who has even been in love can tell you!
+Active obedience to the wishes of the beloved is a sure mark of love, as anyone who has even been in love can tell you!

 Thus the little snatch of conversation that forms our gospel passage for today comes to an end, more or less where it began: with our love for Christ linked to obedience to his commandments.
 But then, not quite where it began, because we are now promised that our love for Christ will be matched—and indeed most surely overmatched—by God’s love and self-revelation towards us, in Jesus himself, and through the Spirit, which is the Spirit of Truth—“and those who love me will be loved by my Father, and I will love them and reveal myself to them.”